botpress/botpress-examples/wit-bot/README.md

 <img src='./assets/wit-conversation-weather.png' height=250px />

-Here, we only implement a basic interaction, but with our `botpress-wit` module, you can achieve a lot more.
+**Note**: Here, we only implement a basic interaction, but with our `botpress-wit` module, you can achieve a lot more.
 You only need to implement your actions, use Wit.ai to build your conversation and will be able to build **awesome** bot.

 ## Have fun